randomPoison/randomPoison.github.io/_drafts/returning-self.md

 <!-- markdownlint-disable MD002 -->

-It's a common pattern in the Rust ecosystem to have a function return some variation of `self` at the end of a function in order to enable method chaining.
+It's a common pattern in the Rust ecosystem to have a function return `self` at the end in order to enable method chaining.
 For example:

 ```rust
 // Create, modify, and consume a `Foo` in a single expression.